Surgical approach

 - Effects: marked tachycardia + inotropy with vasodilation → can reduce MAP.

-- Use: bradyarrhythmias/overdrive pacing temporisation, post-transplant bradycardia; less common for shock.
+- Use: bradyarrhythmias/overdrive pacing temporisation, post-transplant bradycardia, less common for shock.

 - Adverse: tachyarrhythmias, myocardial ischaemia, hypotension.